postgis/postgis-workshops/postgis-intro/sources/en/topology_topo_types.rst

 * Layer contains

-  * TopoGeometries where each one one contains:
+  * TopoGeometries where all of them has the same TopoElement's type, each one one contains:

     * TopoElements where each one can represent a: